muzamil229/RISC-V-HLS/README.md

 # RISC-V-HLS
 Design and Simulation of an RV32I RISC-V Processor Core Using High-Level Synthesis

+Note: The Verilog code folder contains the code for synthesizeable processor core.

 This project demonstrates the design and simulation of a RISC-V RV32I-based System-on-Chip (SoC) using the Vivado High-Level Synthesis (HLS) tool.

 Overview